Rob Evan: Musical theater

+After a few community theater roles, Evan's first professional role was in the ensemble for South Pacific in Atlanta, Georgia in 1990.

-Evan has performed in many musical theater productions.
-He was in the 1995 US tour of Jekyll & Hyde as Theo Davenport.
+Evan performed in the 1995 US tour of Jekyll & Hyde as Theo Davenport.
 Most notably, he played the title roles in the original Broadway production of Jekyll & Hyde for over three years, from the years 1997 until 2000, and over 600 performances.
 One of his performances was professionally recorded as a rehearsal for the DVD version with David Hasselhoff and is currently available on YouTube.

-He has continued to perform in touring productions of the show.
-Evan has appeared alongside Linda Eder, Luba Mason, Coleen Sexton, Christiane Noll, Anastasia Barzee and Andrea Rivette, as his leading ladies.
+Evan has continued to perform in touring productions of the show, appearing alongside Linda Eder, Luba Mason, Coleen Sexton, Christiane Noll, Anastasia Barzee and Andrea Rivette, as his leading ladies.

-After a few community theater roles, his first professional role was in the ensemble for South Pacific in Atlanta, Georgia in 1990.

 He appeared in multiple productions of Les Misérables, including on Broadway and at the Fox Theater in Atlanta, Georgia.
 His roles include Jean Valjean and Enjolras.

 Off-Broadway, he created the roles of "The Dancin' Kid" in Johnny Guitar, and "Miles Hendon" in the musical The Prince and the Pauper.

 In 2004, he played "Orin Scrivello" in Little Shop of Horrors with Joey Fatone on Broadway.

 He also performed the role of the Count von Krolock in the Broadway show called Dance of the Vampires at the Minskoff Theatre in 2002.
 This show is separate and very different from the show by that name that has been performed in Europe and elsewhere.
 An understudy to Michael Crawford, he did perform the role on stage for at least one show.
 He originated the role of Nanki-Poo in the TUTS/Pittsburgh CLO premiere of the Hot Mikado.

 Other musicals in which he has appeared include Hello, Dolly!, By George!, Three Penny, Jesus Christ Superstar, Brigadoon, Desert Song, Chess, The Civil War, and others.

 He has been in a touring show, The Music of Andrew Lloyd Webber, and Neil Berg's 100 Years of Broadway.

 On March 26, 2007, he began performing as "Kerchak" in the Disney Broadway musical Tarzan.
 He played his final performance on July 8, 2007, when the show closed.

 In August 2014, he joined the cast of Atomic, an off-Broadway musical about the Manhattan Project, as Ernest Rutherford and Arthur Compton.